falsovsky/FiSH-irssi/README.md

 ```
 /setkey [servertag] [nick / #channel] <key>
 ```
 Sets the key used to FiSH the messages for the current window or to the specified target.
-To use CBC mode, prefix the key with "cbc:".
+To use CBC mode, prefix the key with ```cbc:```.

 ```
 /delkey [servertag] [nick/#channel]